SaparovPetr/mdWords/eager - стремящийся.md

 # eager - стремящийся

-Created: September 11, 2023 1:39 PM
-Updated: September 11, 2023 1:41 PM

-Here are 4 more popular collocations with the word "eager" meaning having or showing keen interest, enthusiasm, or desire:

 - Eager to please
 - Eager to learn
 - Eagerly waiting
 - Eager anticipation

-Example sentences:

 Present Perfect: